wwdhd/Master-Thesis/README.md

 # Master Thesis
+In this study, Generalised Richardson Extrapolation (GREP) is examined in terms of effectivity and efficiency in a Oscillating Wall Flow Control Analysis.
+The analysis also used standard channel flow as a comparison for the study.
+To analyse the effects of the oscillating wall flow control as well as the effect of turbulence, DNS is used as the simulation method.
+Incompact3d is a fast, yet accurate software to run DNS flow simulations.

 ## Incompact3d Compiling
 Before compiling, cmake and mpich modules must be installed into Ubuntu, using `sudo apt install mpich` and `sudo apt install cmake`.
 If they are unable to be downloaded, make sure Ubuntu is already up to date using `sudo apt update` and then `sudo apt upgrade`.
 If you are using HPC environment, loading cmake and mpich module (or openMPI in some cases) is important.